-David’s work on five continents has been supported by a National Association of Science Writers Career Grant, a CASE Media Fellowship, grants from the National Endowment of the Humanities, and an International Reporting Project fellowship, for which he reported on malaria in West Africa.
-He has also written and edited for the National Institutes of Health, the National Science Foundation, the Aga Khan Foundation, and the National Academy of Sciences.
-He’s a member of NASW and has a bachelor’s degree in English from Davidson College.
+David’s work on five continents has been supported by a Career Grant from the National Association of Science Writers, a CASE Media Fellowship, grants from the National Endowment of the Humanities, and fellowships from the Virginia Center for the Creative Arts.
+With a fellowship from the International Reporting Project, he reported on malaria research and prevention in West Africa.
+He has also written for the National Institutes of Health, the National Science Foundation, the Aga Khan Foundation, and the National Academy of Sciences.
+He’s a member of NASW and the Society of Environmental Journalists and has a bachelor’s degree in English from Davidson College.
 He has taught at The Writer’s Center and as a PEN/Faulkner visiting writer to DC Public Schools.
 He also publishes fiction.
-To learn more, click here.
+To learn more, visit www.davidataylor.org.